 I don’t know about you, but Scooby-Doo was my childhood.
-Whether watching the 1960s TV show What’s New Scooby-Doo?, or Mystery Incorporated, I lived and breathed the Mystery Gang with Scooby-Doo.
-I lived and breathed the live adaptation with Freddie Prince Jr. and Sarah Michelle Geller, Mathew Lillard, and Linda Cardelini.
+Whether watching the 1960s TV show, What’s New Scooby-Doo?, or Mystery Incorporated, I lived and breathed the Mystery Gang.
+I also loved the live adaptation with Freddie Prince Jr., Sarah Michelle Geller, Mathew Lillard, and Linda Cardelini.
 What can I tell you?
 I was a Scooby-Doo snob.
 I even had Scooby-Doo books!
-I remember my third-grade self being a bit picky with books, so for each book report, I had to guess which books I picked… Scooby freaking Doo.
+I remember my third-grade self being a bit picky with books, so for each book report, guess which books I picked… Scooby freaking Doo.
 I had over fifty at least, so I read every book and wrote my little report.
 We had to do them every day.

 I decided to do some digging for every age group on our furry friend and the Scooby gang.
 Here are all the books you can read: Scooby-Doo!
 (Note: If you are an adult, you can read kid books as well!)